 A Decision to Remember

 Choosing a donor is one of the biggest decisions of your life.
-Not only are you bringing a child into this world, but you are also deciding on the genetic health and pre-disposition of your offspring.
-You will remember this decision for the rest of your life, and someday, may even tell your child how you went through the process of picking out the donor.
+Not only are you bringing a child into this world, but you are also deciding on your offspring’s genetic health and predisposition.
+You will remember this decision for the rest of your life, and someday, you may even tell your child how you went through the process of picking out the donor.

 Where to Go

 When it comes to finding a suitable donor, you have options.
-As you might imagine, we’ve dealt with a number of organizations that offer donor information, and over the years we’ve found a few that seem to stand out from the rest.
-Ask us, at your next appointment, and we’ll be happy to steer you in the right direction.
+As you might imagine, we’ve dealt with several organizations that offer donor information, and over the years, we’ve found a few that seem to stand out from the rest.
+Ask us at your next appointment, and we’ll be happy to steer you in the right direction.

 How to Choose

-- The ‘perfect donor’ doesn’t exist.
+The ‘perfect donor’ doesn’t exist.
 It’s perfectly understandable that you want the very best for your would-be child.
-However, keep in mind that there is no donating woman or man out there who will match each and every criterion you create.
-Focus on the most important aspects for evaluating donors.
+However, keep in mind that there is no donating male or female out there who will match each and every criterion you create.
+Focus on the most important aspects of evaluating donors.

-- Consider the physical appearance of the donor’s family’s.
+Consider the physical appearance of the donor’s family.
 Find out if the donor’s appearance is unique or common in her family.
-E.g. is she tall in an otherwise short family…or is she a blonde while her siblings are brunettes?
+For example, are they tall in an otherwise short family…or are they blonde while their siblings are brunettes?

-- Match or complement your personality.
-If you like sports and would like your child to be athletically inclined, for example, you might want to choose an athletic donor so your child inherits that athletic physicality.
+Match or complement your personality.
+If you like sports and want your child to be athletically inclined, you might want to choose an athletic donor so your child inherits that athletic physicality.

-- Examine the donor’s medical history.
+Examine the donor’s medical history.
 This is especially important if your partner has a history of genetic disease in their family.
-If they do, you should choose a donor who does not have that condition in their family as well.
+If they do, you should also choose a donor who does not have that condition in their family.

-- Higher education does not equal greater intelligence.
+Higher education does not equal greater intelligence.
 By the same token, a lack of higher education doesn’t indicate an intellectual shortcoming in the donor.
-Many factors, besides IQ, determine whether a donor attended college and what their level of professional success might have been.
-Of course that doesn’t mean you should disregard the information available, just not to weigh your decision too heavily on the donor’s stated IQ.
+Many factors besides IQ determine whether a donor attended college and what their level of professional success might have been.
+Of course, that doesn’t mean you should disregard the information available.
+We suggest you not weigh your decision too heavily on the donor’s stated IQ.

 username: gelety / password: donors